anshpayal/GitAndGithub/README.md

 - mkdir foldername: make the folder inside repo.
 - cd foldername: change directory.
 - touch filename.extension: to create file.
+- vim filename.txt: to edit the text file.
+- Esc + :w : this command is for vim editor.
+Helps in saving the file.
+- Esc + :wq : this command is for vim editor.
+Helps in saving and quit the edited file.
+- cat filename.txt: to check whats inside the file.
+- rm -rf filename.extension: delete the file.

 <b> All the operation which we perform like deleting, editing and making new files are stored in a folder which git provides (foldername: .git).
 So, how do we get this folder where all the history is stored? we have to intialize the folder by command: 'git.init' </b>